 Q. You forget?
 Can you give us an example of something that you’ve forgotten?

 Q. What gear were you in at the moment of the impact?

 A. Gucci sweats and Reeboks.

 CA Judicial Reporting

 Judicial cases are carefully recorded through a number of mediums.
-Its amazing how much a single case can be recorded and described to you just through text.
+It’s amazing how much a single case can be recorded and described to you just through text.
 Our judicial reporting is like none other.
 Catching all the little nuances in a sentence.
 This is why we are ranked number one for CA judicial reporting.
-We record everything better then everyone.
+We record everything better than everyone.

 Court reporters work tirelessly to meet deadlines.
 CA judicial reporters work during the day writing the testimony down and many times work into the evening hours to provide edited transcripts for the day by providing what are called rough transcripts.
 Rough transcripts are created with a minimum of editing skills and are given to attorneys and/or paralegals to prepare for a second day’s testimony or to prepare for another witness on the same subject.